biocaddie/uiuc-biocaddie-pilot/README.md

 This submission relies on the [ir-tools](https://github.com/uiucGSLIS/ir-tools) framework maintained by Miles Efron's lab at the University of Illinois at Urbana-Champaign.

+## Maven build
+The Maven build process is currently unpleasant due to a missing artifact and down artifactory instance.
+In the meantime:
+``cp -r /data/willis8/bioCaddie/libs`` to your project directory.

 ## Replication steps

 This section describes the steps to repeat our 2016 BioCADDIE challenge submissions.
 The basic steps are: